bitaggregat/Xilinx-BRAM-Evaluation/bitstream_handling/README.md

 TODO: Mirror openFPGALoader and reproduce modifications done to support partial bistreams
 Instead a binary of the modified openFPGALoader is currently available under ```copenFPGALoader/```.

+**Note**: [See openFPGALoaders install instructions](https://trabucayre.github.io/openFPGALoader/guide/install.html) if theres any missing dependencies for copenFPGALoader.